 The Digital Age

 Thankfully, the digital age offers solutions to these problems.
-It’s the comeback of the Analogue era, now combined with Spray and Pray age.
+It’s the comeback of the Analogue era, now combined with the Spray and Pray age.

 How Digital Transformation is Changing Recruitment